 About Lisa Diamond, Ph.D.: Lisa M. Diamond (she/her) is Distinguished Professor of Psychology and Gender Studies at the University of Utah, and president-elect of the International Academy for Sex Research.
 For nearly three decades, she has studied the development and expression of gender and sexuality across the life course.
 Her current work focuses on the biobehavioral mechanisms through which social stigma, social stress, and social safety shape the health and well-being of sexually-diverse and gender-diverse individuals at different stages of development.
 Dr. Diamond is best known for her research on sexual fluidity, which describes the capacity for individuals to experience unexpected shifts in sexual identity and expression over time.

-Watch the Archived Presentation: To watch the archived presentation and be eligible for a certificate of completion, click here.
+To watch the archived presentation of Session 2, click here.

 -